HistoricalChristianFaith/Commentaries-Database/README.md

 python3 compile_data.py json
 ```

-[Here is an example](https://github.com/HistoricalChristianFaith/Example-Commentary-Api) of the sqlite file being utilized in a simple PHP api to show commentaries for a user-specified passage of the Bible.
+[Here is our reference implementation]([https://github.com/HistoricalChristianFaith/Example-Commentary-Api](https://github.com/HistoricalChristianFaith/Commentaries-Interface)) of the sqlite file being utilized in a simple PHP app to show commentaries for a user-specified passage of the Bible.

 Want to make a contribution to the repository?
 See below for details on file formats, and see [this pull request](https://github.com/HistoricalChristianFaith/Commentaries-Database/pull/1) for an example.
 We use the pull request feature to add notes/discussion about sources and such.